Ramarajaram-AR/SR-FLIPFLOP-USING-CASE/README.md

 **PROGRAM**
 Program for flipflops and verify its truth table in quartus using Verilog programming.

-Developed by: JAYANTH SS
+Developed by: Ramarajaram A.R

-RegisterNumber: 212224050014
+registerNumber: 212224050035

 module ex6(S,R,clk,Q,Qbar);
 input S,R,clk;